dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/checkforSSH.md

 ## Step 1: Open Terminal

 On your Mac device, open the Terminal app.
-It should look like the following, but with your Mac username:
+It should look something like the following:

 ![](../../assets/images/Terminal-start.png)

 You should start in the root directory.

 ## Step 2: Check for existing keys